I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 If you’re interested in the Thai people and keen to understand their story, Í’d recommend starting here.

 Soi Cowboy is one of Bangkok’s red-light districts.
 The neighborhood has grown in popularity among both ex-pats and tourists wanting to experience (or just take a look at) the city’s seedier side.

 Even if you don’t want to engage in certain elicit activities, Soi Cowboy can be a great place to enjoy Western pub food and draft beer (though prices, for obvious reasons, are a bit more expensive than elsewhere in the city).

 Recommended by Josh from The Lost Passport

-There is an island lying discreetly in the heart of Bangkok, filled jungle, small community farms, and lively weekend market.
+There is an island lying discreetly in the heart of Bangkok, filled with jungle, small community farms, and a lively weekend market.
 This island is called Bang Krachao, otherwise known as the Green Lung of Bangkok.

 It is one of the best places to go with friends and experience a local Bangkok culture, yet most tourists have never even heard of it.